desertpy/desertpy-pelican/content/posts/dec-2013-meeting.rst

 :author: Austin Godber
 :summary: December 2013 Meeting

-If you aren't too busy covering your house with fake reindeer come check out the DesertPy meeting this month.
+If you aren't too busy covering your house with fake reindeer, come check out the DesertPy meeting this month.
 Details below!

 When